NREL/OpenStudio-HPXML/docs/source/workflow_outputs.rst

 --------------------

 OpenStudio-HPXML can optionally generate utility bill output files (annual, monthly, or both).

+**Note**: These output files are only available when utility bill scenarios are specified.
+When no utility bill scenarios are specified, utility bill output files are not generated.
+See :ref:`hpxml_utility_bill_scenarios` for more information about specifying utility bill scenarios.

 The annual utility bills output file is called ``results_bills.csv`` (or ``.json`` or ``.msgpack``) and located in the run directory.
 The monthly utility bills output file is called ``results_bills_monthly.csv`` (or ``.json`` or ``.msgpack``) and located in the run directory.